9 THINGS YOU SHOULD KNOW ABOUT TRAVEL INSURANCE

 SO, WHAT TRAVEL INSURANCE DO WE USE?

 In the past, I always arranged our cover through the travel agency I worked for.
 After all, I got some healthy staff discounts!
-But now that those days are over and we’re left paying the same as every other traveller, we’ve been using World Nomads.
+But now that those days are over and we’re left paying the same as every other traveller, our go-to travel insurance providers are either True Traveller or World Nomads.
+We always get a quote from both to determine the best option for each specific trip.

 9 THINGS YOU SHOULD KNOW ABOUT TRAVEL INSURANCE